runeharlyk/SpotMicroESP32-Leika/readme.md

 ## Kinematics

 The kinematic for the robot is from this [kinematics paper](https://www.researchgate.net/publication/320307716_Inverse_Kinematic_Analysis_Of_A_Quadruped_Robot).
-A C++ and TypeScript library was written to enable onboard calculation and fast development iteration using robot mirroring.
+A C++ and TypeScript library was written to enable onboard calculation and fast development iteration using the robot mirroring.

 ## Getting started